 Spiraea x bumalda 'Monhub'Item #7123 USDA Hardiness Zone: 3 - 9

-Bright lemon-yellow foliage matures to lime green on a compact mounding form.
-Fall foliage color is orange-red on red stems.
-Good as a filler with green-leafed plants or for massing.
+Bright lemon yellow foliage matures to a vivid lime green on a compact mounding form.
+Produces lovely panicles of soft pink blooms in summer.
+Brilliant fall color is provided by the orange-red foliage on red stems.
+Works well as a filler with green-leaved plants or for mass plantings.
 Deciduous.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, shear annually after flowering.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationPrefers average, lightly acidic, well-drained soils.
+Water deeply, regularly during first growing season to establish an extensive root system.
+Once established, water regularly to maintain evenly moist soil.
+Apply a general purpose fertilizer in early spring.
+For a tidy appearance, prune lightly after flowering.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.

 - History & LoreHistory:The spiraeas fall into the rose family and named from the Greek speira or wreath due to the long limbs of European species used to make traditional wedding wreaths, The hybrids of S. x bumalda are the descendents of S albiflora from Japan with white flowers, and S. Japonica found over much of temperature Eastern Asia.
 The original 1890 hybrid produce pink flowers at Knap Hill Nurseries in England.Lore:European spiraeas bloom white during the traditional wedding season of late spring and summer.
 It's long, whip like growth made it ideal for weaving into a country bride's head covering.